MichaelT-178/SPM-Rest-Api/README.md

 # SPM Api
 This is the Rest Api I use for the Reviews in the SPM app.
+Note that this api has a landing page.
+I just left the html, css, and js out of the stats using a .gitattributes file to show this is a Python Flask api.

 ## How to Setup This Project